programm3d/YogiVerse/README.md

 ## Features
 - **User Authentication:** Secure sign-up and log-in features for users.
 - **Content Sharing:** Users can share videos, articles, and tips related to yoga and mindfulness.
-- **Leaderboard:** A leaderboard that ranks posts based on user engagement.
 - **Post Management:** Users can create, edit, and delete their own posts.
 - **Community Engagement:** Users can interact with each other's content and provide feedback.